godotengine/godot-docs/tutorials/performance/using_servers.rst

 There are, of course, always drawbacks:

-* There is an extra layer of complexity
+* There is an extra layer of complexity.
-* Performance is lower than using simple APIs directly
+* Performance is lower than when using simple APIs directly.
-* It is not possible to use multiple threads to control them
+* It is not possible to use multiple threads to control them.
 * More memory is needed.

 In many cases, this is not really a problem (Godot is very optimized, and most operations are handled